Dr. M.M. Zameer

 It was clear that the child had a congenital central airway obstruction – possibilities being a laryngeal or tracheal stenosis.
 An airway assessment was not possible given the child’s precarious airway access and ventilation.
 A tracheostomy, a standard rescue procedure in this situation, was not possible as tracheal stenosis was a possibility.
 The child was also too unstable to move to the CT scan suite for imaging.

 On reviewing her X-rays, the trachea was thought to be narrow along its entire length – a diagnosis of long segment tracheal stenosis was suspected.
 In order to stabilize the child for a proper assessment and repair, she was put on a cardiopulmonary bypass via a sternotomy.
 Once she was stabilized on the CPB, the endotracheal tube was removed, and a complete airway assessment was performed.
 The diagnosis of long segment congenital tracheal stenosis was confirmed.
 The entire trachea, from the 2nd tracheal ring up to and including the carina was involved.
 In this condition, the usual incomplete tracheal rings are replaced by complete rings.

-An emergency slide tracheoplasty was performed in the same sitting ( by Dr Sanjay Rao and Me).
+An emergency slide tracheoplasty was performed in the same sitting (Headed by Dr Sanjay Rao).
 The tracheal repair extended from the 2nd tracheal ring up to the carina- which was also augmented.
 After the repair, an endoscopy confirmed a good caliber of trachea and carina.
 An age-appropriate endotracheal tube could now be placed, and the child rapidly weaned off the CPB.